The Five Stages of Sponsorship Sales

 Yes!
 At least that’s the common practice, anyway.
 I have spent a lot of time selling sponsorships, reviewing sponsorship proposals on behalf of brands and talking to prospects about their sponsorship goals.
-Based on this experience I can say with 100% confidence that the abovementioned approach is the least efficient way to sell sponsorship.
+Based on this experience I can say with 100% confidence that the above-mentioned approach is the least efficient way to sell sponsorship.

 What is the best way?
 Well, truth be told (no matter what anybody tells you) there is no “best” way.
 That said, I have observed certain stages of the sponsorship sales process that, when followed, bring in more sponsorship dollars, build better relationships with prospects and simplify the sponsorship sales process.

 Let’s break them down stage by stage and look at ways to implement them into your sponsorship sales program.
-You should also sign up for my free webinar which does a deep dive into all five stages of sponsorship.

-Simplify the sponsorship process with this infographic.
-Make sure you download your free copy now!
+Simplify the sponsorship process with this infographic:

 The Five Stages of Sponsorship Sales